chuajiesheng/reloop/Docs/source/download.rst

 	This code is still in a very experimental stage and we do not guarantee its fitness for any particular purpose.
 There may be a number of bugs, missing features or missing documentation.
 In case you encounter any of these, you can get in touch with us at ...
 	We greatly appreciate any feedback.

-You can download the latest stable reloop release as a tarball `here <https://bitbucket.org/RELOPT/saucywrapper/get/master.tar.gz>`_.
+You can download the latest stable reloop release as a tarball :download:`here <_static/master.tar.gz>`.